 Keith Berns, a farmer, agricultural educator and co-owner of Green Cover Seed in Bladen, Neb., recommends having eight to 10 different species in a cover crop mix, with at least six of them being highly mycorrhizal.

 Aside from brassicas, which do not associate with AMF, Bern says most cover crops are beneficial for AMF.

 “It doesn’t mean you couldn’t have brassicas in your mix,” he adds.
 “You just wouldn’t want to have only those in your mix.
 Buckwheat is also not really highly mycorrhizal.”

-Almost all legumes, including peas, lentils, vetch, cowpeas, chickpeas and mung beans, are good for mycorrhizal fungi growth, he says.
-Grasses like sorghums, millets, rye, triticale, barleys — and oats in particular — are also excellent colonizers.
+Almost all legumes, including peas, lentils, vetch, cowpeas, chickpeas, and mung beans, are good for mycorrhizal fungi growth, he says.
+Grasses like sorghums, millets, rye, triticale, barley — and oats in particular — are also excellent colonizers.

 He also likes to see flax and sunflowers in the mix, noting they both have excellent mycorrhizal hosting capabilities.

-The reason Berns recommends growing so many different species is because it’ll provide a diversity of root exudates.
+The reason Berns recommends growing so many different species is because they’ll provide a diversity of root exudates.

 “There may be different strains of mycorrhizae that will like something better than another one,” Berns says.

 He adds that it also helps ensure there will be something available to feed the mycorrhizae.

 “If we have weather conditions that are too hot, too cold, too dry, too wet, that may affect some of the species in the mix, but it’s likely not going to affect everything the same amount,” he explains.
 “It’s not so much the species as much as having the resiliency built into the system to make sure there’s something growing there, because the one thing that we do know is that having fallow ground is literally death to the mycorrhizae because they have to have a living host.”